martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 current protocol has some external parts, but these can be encrypted.

-## Sequence Numbers

-QUIC relies on a single sequence number space for identifying frames.
-DTLS does not provide a contiguous sequence number space as each change of traffic keys causes sequence numbers to be reset.
-This change occurs at the transition from 0-RTT application data to full application data, plus when traffic keys are updated.

-DTLS sequence numbers could be used in QUIC acknowledgments, but some modification would be needed to allow for the epoch change and sequence number resets.

-A possible design has separate acknowledgment frames for different epochs.
-Reserving a small number of bits (a little as 1 or 2 bits would suffice) for identifying the epoch in longer sequence number representations would allow each acknowledgment frame be limited to that epoch.
-Shorter representations might omit the epoch bits so that normal operation can identify a wider range of packets without inflating packet size inordinately.

-The consequence of this design is that there will be multiple acknowledgment frames sent for a short period after an epoch change.
-A modification to QUIC's STOP_WAITING frame might be used to quickly end any need for acknowledgment on the expired epoch.

-Editor's Note:

-: The design of STOP_WAITING relies on the sequence number of the packet that it is contained in.
-That design doesn't work in this case.
-Adding a single octet that included the affected epoch would also allow the packet to be self-contained and include a the sequence number length.

-There is no need to explicitly signal the sequence number of the last packet in an epoch.
-The last sequence number for the epoch will be included in an acknowledgment.

-Alternative Design:

-: A separate sequence number space could be added to the DTLS-protected QUIC frames, inside the protected DTLS record.
-This is potentially redundant, but it ensures that QUIC is more independent of DTLS.

 # Modifications to DTLS

 DTLS 1.3 does not need substantial modifications in order to support the more